yanukadeneth99/Deeds/README.md

 # 👋 Introduction

-A contract that users can use to list their houses for sale allowing potential buyers to pay using STX to change the ownership of the house to their name.
+A contract that users can use to list their house information onchain.
+The deeds can then be listed for sale for people to buy onchain without any intermediery.
+With that, plus having this in a contract on the blockchain, this enables people to sell their house in a secure platform.

-The Deeds contains information regarding the House that anyone can view to get information on who owns a certain listed property.
+Anyone can view who the house belongs to, and depending on whether the house is listed for sale or not, the amount of details presented to public is limited.

 ## ✍️ Project Description

 ### 🤔 Why Blockchain

-This is handled in the blockchain itself (no need for another middle man) and since the code is what governs the interaction between the user and the buyer, there is no space to cheat.
+By running on this on a contract on a blockchain, this gives people few advantages listed below.

+1. Immutability - Data on the blockchain cannot be changed once it's written by default.
+2. Transparency - Anyone can view the information without having to go through to any entitity freely.
+3. Decentralised - Data is not hosted in a single place or in a single server/company.
+The data presented can be guaranteed not to be unavailable and not tampered with by some central entity for their benefit.

+By default, this makes the blockchain the best place to keep deeds.

 ### 🤩 Features

-- Create Deeds.
+- Create and Upate Deeds.
 - List a created deed for sale.
 - Specify House information (size, bedrooms, etc).
 - Buy listed deed.